Grant Awards & Funded Projects

 Baylor University Research Committee (ONE-URC) 2023-2024 – Dr. Elizabeth Caldwell (Principal Investigator), Dr. Rebecca Meraz and Dr. Alicia Chang (Co-investigators)

-Dr. Caldwell and Dr. Meraz of Baylor University LHSON and Dr. Chang, MD of The University of Texas, Austin/Dell Children’s Hospital received $4,688.00 grant from the Texas Organization of Baccalaureate and Graduate Nursing Education (TOBGNE) Excellence in Teaching Research Grant.
-Project title: “The Potential Relationship between Health Literacy and Resilience in Adolescents with Sickle Cell Disease.”
+Dr. Caldwell and Dr. Meraz of Baylor University LHSON and Dr. Chang, MD of The University of Texas, Austin/Dell Children’s Hospital received funding from the Texas Organization of Baccalaureate and Graduate Nursing Education (TOBGNE) Excellence in Teaching Research Grant in the amount of $4,688.00 to support their research: “The Potential Relationship between Health Literacy and Resilience in Adolescents with Sickle Cell Disease.”
 This project will inform an overall program of work investigating health literacy in adolescents with SCD and other chronic illnesses, with the goal to implement interventions that could lead to improved health outcomes within these populations.

 Texas Organization of Baccalaureate and Graduate Nursing Education Excellence in Teaching Research Grant 2023-2024 – Dr. Courtney Brandt (Project director) & Chloe Silcox (Co-director)

-For additional information, contact Courtney Brandt at Courtney_Brandt@baylor.edu.
+For additional information, contact Dr. Courtney Brandt at Courtney_Brandt@baylor.edu

 For additional information, contact Dr. Lina Nguyen at Angelina_Nguyen@baylor.edu

-Baylor University Undergraduate Research and Scholarly Achievement (URSA) Grant 2021-2022 – Dr. Angelina Nguyen (Co-PI)
+Baylor University Undergraduate Research and Scholarly Achievement (URSA) Grant 2021-2022 – Dr. Angelina Nguyen & Thy Khong (Co-PIs)

 For additional information, contact Dr. Lina Nguyen at Angelina_Nguyen@baylor.edu

-Baylor University, University Research Committee (URC) 2020-2021 – Dr. Angelina Nguyen (Principal investigator), Dr. Erin Killingsworth and Dr. Jonathan Tran (Co-investigators)
+Baylor University, University Research Committee (URC) 2020-2021 – Dr. Angelina Nguyen (Principal investigator), Dr. Erin Killingsworth & Dr. Jonathan Tran (Co-investigators)

-The URC awarded Dr. Nguyen, Dr. Killingsworth, and Dr. Tran from Baylor University $7,000 for their project titled, “Vietnamese Translations for the Tripartite Model of Risk Perception (TRIRISK), Acculturation Scale for Southeast Asians, and Spiritual Perspective Scale (SPS).”
+The URC awarded Dr. Nguyen, Dr. Killingsworth, and Dr. Tran from Baylor University $7,000.00 for their project titled, “Vietnamese Translations for the Tripartite Model of Risk Perception (TRIRISK), Acculturation Scale for Southeast Asians, and Spiritual Perspective Scale (SPS).”
 The purpose of this study was to culturally adapt (including Vietnamese language translations) instruments measuring the concepts of: (1) risk perception related to diabetes, (2) acculturation, and (3) spirituality.
-This study used a prospective, cross-sectional design with a forward and back translation process for tool adaption.
-This project provides valid and reliable tools to measure these concepts in Vietnamese Americans who are either monolingual or bilingual but with reading preference for the Vietnamese language.
-These tools will be especially important for future studies related to diabetes prevention.

 For additional information, contact Dr. Lina Nguyen at Angelina_Nguyen@baylor.edu